Putting Things In Perspective

 The Pro View

-Producers have seen signifcant up take in raw milk over the last year with some starting with bottling just one pint a week abnd are now we selling 1,200 pints a week and the figure is growing.
+Producers have seen a significant take in raw milk over the last year with some starting with bottling just one pint a week and are now selling 1,200 pints a week and the figure is growing.
 Nothing but word of mouth, it’s obvious that some people want to drink raw milk.”
-Customers fall into two categories, there are older people who remember drinking milk before pasteurisation and are drawn to its full and complex flavour.
+Customers fall into two categories, some older people remember drinking milk before pasteurisation and are drawn to its full and complex flavour.
 And then there are increasing numbers of younger people and families who are turning to raw milk as part of a shift towards unprocessed foods.
-One raw milk customer has been buying raw milk from a local supplier for three years, and feeds it to her two young children.
-She is aware of the official warnings, but believes raw milk confers health benefits that its pasteurised equivalent can’t match.
+One raw milk customer has been buying raw milk from a local supplier for three years and feeds it to her two young children.
+She is aware of the official warnings but believes raw milk confers health benefits that its pasteurised equivalent can’t match.
 “First of all, it tastes gorgeous, far better than ‘normal’ milk,” she says.
 “I also think that pasteurisation turns what is a very healthy, nutritious product into one that the body finds hard to deal with.
 I’ve been giving raw milk to my kids for three years without any adverse effects.
 Provided the milk is produced in hygienic circumstances I’m fine with that.
 And I know the farm that supplies our milk well.”

 The Negative View